mieweb/docs/content/functions/system-administration/security/my-settings.md

 * Control Device:  Can choose which control device you use for the MIEplayer.
 This goes along with version 2.24 of the MIEplayer.
 The player supports generic HID devices that may conflict with the SpeechMike so we now need to specify which control device to use.
 This chooses which device your MIEplayer uses.
 If there is more than one control device hooked up to a computer, this tells it to use a certain one.
 Example: There may be a physician who likes to use a foot pedal but shares the computer with other physicians that uses the SpeechMike.
 The Configure in Player selection for this setting will use the setting that is stored on the computer and accessed in the player's config window.
 If a specific control device is selected (SpeechMike, USB Pedal, etc) then this preference setting will override what the player has configured.
 * Use SpeechMike for Playback: Can choose yes or no to tell the dictation control to always use the SpeechMike for playback or not and will override what the MIEPlayer is configured to.
 If this preference is set to ‘configure in player', then it means the settings in the config screen of the MIEPlayer will be respected.
 What you set this to here allows for multiple users to share a computer yet keep your settings to how you like to use playback while another user using the same computer may have it set to something else for their use.
 * Use SpeechMike for Record:  Can choose yes or no to tell the dictation control to always use the SpeechMike for recording or not and will over-ride what the MIEPlayer is configured to.
 If this preference is set to ‘configure in player', then it means the settings in the config screen of the MIEPlayer will be respected.
 What you set this to here allows for multiple users to share a computer yet keep your settings to how you like to use record while another user using the same computer may have it set to something else for their use.
-* Use Java:  Set to Yes to Use Java when dictating.
-This will load the java applet instead of the activeX control.
-* Use Browser's Built-in Recorder: Uses a recorder or player from the browser being used, and doesn't require ActiveX for recording.

 ### Tasklist